Big banks beat profit expectations but warning signs grow

 Goldman Sachs Group Inc’s fixed-income business suffered another disappointing quarter with net revenues falling by 13%, impacted by interest rate products and currencies.

-Revenue fell at three of its four major businesses, with the biggest declines in trading and investment management.

-Equity trading was a bright spot for Goldman as revenue increased by 6%, its second highest quarterly performance in four years.
+Equity trading was a bright spot here for Goldman, however, as revenue increased by 6%, its second highest quarterly performance in four years.
 Goldman said clients were more active than the same period a year ago.
+That helped it achieve earnings which were ahead of market forecasts.

+On a conference call with analysts, Chief Executive Officer David Solomon said the bank was picking up market share in equities.
+Rival Deutsche Bank last week announced plans to close its equities trading business.

+However, revenue fell at three of its four major businesses, with the biggest declines in trading and investment management.

 Institutional client revenue, which includes trading, slipped 3%, while investment banking revenue was down 9%.
 However, revenue from the bank’s investing and lending business rose 16%, its highest quarterly performance in eight years.

 Analysts had expected earnings of $4.89 per share on revenue of $8.83 billion, according to IBES data from Refinitiv.